numbas/editor-docs/source/question/parts/mathematical-expression.rst

 These settings define the range of points over which the student's answer will be compared with the correct answer, and the method used to compare them.

+For each of the variables in the :term:`correct answer`, a value is chosen at random.
+How this value is chosen depends on the type of the variable: for example, in the expression :math:`k \det(A)`, the variable :math:`A` must be a matrix, and :math:`k` can be assumed to be a number.
+The system can usually infer the type of each variable and pick an appropriate value automatically.

+Numbers are chosen uniformly at random from the defined :term:`checking range <checking range start>`.
+Matrices and vectors have entries chosen uniformly at random from the defined checking range.

+Care must be taken if the :term:`correct answer` has a singularity or is undefined for some values of the variables.
+Either set the :term:`checking range <checking range start>` to a safe interval on which the expression is always defined, or write a :ref:`variable value generator <variable-value-generators>`.

 .. glossary::
     Checking type
         The rule to use to compare the student's answer with the correct answer.